-The reason for its hefty price is its labor-intensive harvesting method, making the production costly.
+The reason for its high price is its labor-intensive harvesting method, which makes its production costly.

-Saffron is harvested by hand from the Crocus sativus flower, commonly known as the “saffron crocus.”
-The term “saffron” applies to the flower’s thread-like structures, or stigma.
+Saffron is harvested by hand from the Crocus sativus flower, commonly known as the saffron crocus.
+The term “saffron” applies to the flower’s thread-like structures called stigma.

-It originated in Greece, where it was revered for its medicinal properties.
-People would eat saffron to enhance libido, boost mood, and improve memory (1).
+While saffron’s origin is still debated, it most likely originated in Iran.
+There, it was revered for its medicinal properties.
+People would eat saffron to enhance libido, boost mood, and improve memory (

 Here are 11 impressive health benefits of saffron.